Seth0110/-Lisp/README.md

 ## Overview

-µLisp is a simple Lisp implementation written in C.
+µLisp is a simple Scheme implementation written in C.
 Its aim is to have as small of an implementation language corpus as possible (without code obfuscation), as well as a new language for future personal projects.